AlexTISYoung/snipar/docs/tutorial.rst

 (imputed) genotype.
 This is done using a random effects model that models phenotypic correlations between siblings, where sibling relations are inferred from the pedigree stored in the output of the imputation script: test_data/sample1.hdf5.
 The 'family variance estimate' output is the  phenotypic variance explained by mean differences between sibships, and the residual variance is the remaining phenotypic variance.
-The effects and their sampling variance-covariance matrices are output in test_data/h2_quad_0.8.hdf5 and are given with respect to the first allele in the .bim file.
+The effects and their sampling variance-covariance matrices are output in test_data/h2_quad_0.8.hdf5 and are given with respect to the first allele in the input .bim file.
+The contents of HDF5 file can be read into Python (using `h5py <https://www.h5py.org>`_) and R (using `rhdf5 <https://www.bioconductor.org/packages/release/bioc/html/rhdf5.html>`_) easily.

+The output contains different datasets:

+1. *estimate*, the estimated SNP effect, where each row gives a SNP, and each column gives an effect
+2. *bim*, equivalent to the bim file for plink, recording the information on each SNP
+3. *estimate_cols*, gives the names of the effects estimate for each SNP: direct, paternal, maternal, etc.
+4. *estimate_ses*, the standard errors for the effect estimates in *estimate*
+5. *estimate_covariance*, 3 dimensional array with sampling variance-covariance matrices for each SNP's estimated effects, with SNPs indexed by the first axis
+6. *freqs*, frequencies of the effect alleles
+7. *sigma2*, maximum likelihood estimate of the residual variance in the null model
+8. *tau*, maximum likelihood estimate of the ratio between the residual variance and family variance
+9. *N*, the sample size
+10. *NAs*, the number of missing values for each of SNPs, given for each relative in the regression (individual, father, mother, etc.)

 Now we have estimated locus specific summary statistics.
 To compare to the true effects, run